gorj00/Angular-Docs/README.md

   - In **.ts file**, add attribute to the class of a **ElementRef** type,
   - add **@ViewChild** decorator to the attribute,
   - add **selector** as the decorator's property:

-    - this selector is not like a selector in CSS,
-    - local reference as the selector is written in .ts file without the # (hashtag),
-    - whole component can also be used as the selector, this way, the first occurance of this component is accessed:
+  _This selector is not like a selector in CSS, local reference as the selector is written in .ts file without the # (hashtag), whole component can also be used as the selector, this way, the first occurance of this component is accessed:_

 ```typescript
 @ViewChild('try') try: ElementRef;